Back to Blog

 • Vehicles

-• Home equity and other real estate investments
+• Primary home equity and real estate investments

 Additional Funds or Special Circumstances

-A financial aid formula should consider any additional funds, such as scholarships, grants, or gifts from relatives.
+A financial aid formula should consider any additional funds, such as independent scholarships, grants, or gifts from relatives.
 You might also review special circumstances, like divorce, death in the family, illness, or unemployment.
-These situations require nuance and sensitivity, so the financial aid department should review them carefully and actively avoid bias in decision-making.
+These situations require nuance and sensitivity, so schools should build financial aid processes to review each family situation carefully and without bias in decision-making.

 Cost of Attendance

-The last piece of the puzzle is the cost of attendance.
-This number may simply be the cost of tuition and fees, but you can also include expenses for dining, books, and uniforms.
-Boarding schools may also include housing costs.
+The last piece of the puzzle is the total cost of attendance.
+This number may simply be the cost of tuition and fees but may also include expenses for dining, books, and uniforms.
+Boarding schools may also include housing (i.e., room and board) costs.

 How Private Schools Can Equitably Allocate Financial Aid

-The process starts with establishing transparent, clear, and equitable policies, which can help you assess needs consistently.
-Tell families how you allocate financial aid and ensure they know they can ask questions during the process.
-Separate admission decisions from financial aid decisions and emphasize inclusive processes.
+Making decisions fairly starts with establishing transparent, clear, and equitable policies, which can help schools assess needs consistently.
+Be transparent about how financial aid funds are allocated and the ways families can ask questions during the application process.

 Technology plays a significant role in fair financial aid for private schools.
 It removes many manual processes that can introduce bias or cause applications to get lost in the shuffle.
-It also improves the visibility and accuracy of your system’s data, ensuring a clearer understanding of available funds and accurate calculations.
+It also improves the accuracy of your system’s data, ensuring a clearer understanding of available funds and more realistic calculations.

 Financial Aid Best Practices for Private School Administrators